-The apex of the spring bass fishing season just recently passed, and summer will be here before we know it, offering opportunities to get close to plenty of other angling targets, including inshore and offshore saltwater species such as redfish, trout and flounder.
+The apex of the spring bass fishing season is right around the corner and summer will be here before we know it.
+That means there will be plenty of opportunities to get close to plenty of other angling targets, including inshore and offshore saltwater species such as redfish, trout and flounder.

 The long and short of it: There’s no better time than the next few months to be on the water.

 However, the angling world can be downright confusing even for folks blessed to spend more days on the pursuit than the weekend warrior.

 Fishing with the wrong tackle is similar to putting a golf ball with a pitching wedge — it takes all the fun out of what you’re doing and it doesn’t work well.
 Sure you could get used to it, but why?

 In the fishing realm, there are thousands of rods, reels and lines, and each possess variations that make them advantageous in certain situations.
 The trick to the whole thing is figuring out what works best for you and your angling scenario.

 Even mom and pop sporting-goods stores can carry enough equipment to baffle novice anglers, but despite all the specialized gear we have today, you don’t have to possess a Ph.D. to figure out gear ratios and other technical aspects.
 You just have to know some of the lingo and be able to apply it.

 Here’s a glimpse at fishing tackle, something that hopefully can help you pick out the right gear.

 Selecting a Fishing Rod

 Rods can be formed from fiberglass, graphite or both.
 Fiberglass rods are strong, usually more sturdy than graphite ones, though they do not have the same sensitivity and flexibility that graphite does.